kaiewiggins/kaiewiggins.github.io/_posts/2026-01-06-winter-update.md

 Other than the workshop above, this is only a very early save-the-date for readers in the mid-island region, but don't miss Joshua Gillingham & me (with more guests to be announced soon!) at Windowseat Books on Thursday, February 26th from 6:30-8:00 for a fantasy-focused event!

-### Quick round-up of 2025 publications for awards' eligibility & end of year reading list purposes:
+### Quick round-up of 2025 publications for awards' eligibility, etc:

 #### 1. Geosapiology: a brief history of geogenesis, the Stones, and the Theory of Appeasement